xiaoxianyu-office/mm/Skills/Triggers.md

 ```

 #### ~onDeath
 Executes the skill when the mob dies.
-The entity that killed the mob is the `@trigger`.
+The entity that killed the mob is the `@trigger`.<br>
+If the server is a Paper one, it is possible to cancel the death event as long as the cancelevent mechanic is synched.
+The health that the mob has after this is based on what is specified in the `ReviveHealth` Option.
 ```yml
 EXAMPLE_MOB:
   Type: CHICKEN